 Click on the brochure below for details or send inquiries to Edward Stopa, M.D. (firstname.lastname@example.org)

-International Visiting Fellowship Program in Women's and Perinatal Pathology
+International Visiting Fellowship Program in Women's and/or Perinatal Pathology

 Surgical Pathology Fellowship Program

 Brown University, in collaboration with the Department of Pathology at the Rhode Island Hospital and The Miriam Hospital, has established a one-year fellowship program in Surgical Pathology.
 The program offers advanced training in all aspects of surgical pathology.
 A clinical research project is strongly encouraged during the clinical fellowship.
 Collaborative arrangements and programs with the Warren Alpert Medical School of Brown University provide excellent research opportunities for those involved.
 The fellow will also be expected to participate in the teaching of residents and fellows within the department and in the teaching of pathology and laboratory medicine courses.
 Applicants should have completed an AP or AP/CP pathology residency training program.
 Residents who wish to use this fellowship position as a fifth year experience will also be considered.
 Stipends for the fellowship are commensurate with fifth year of postgraduate training.
 Benefits include health and professional liability insurance and four weeks annual vacation